Coronavirus And It's Impact On The Australian And Global Sharemarkets

 Recent volatility in financial markets

-Over the past few days we have seen financial market volatility increase substantially in reaction to an increase in cases of disease outside of China.
+Over the past few days we have seen financial market volatility increase substantially in reaction to an increase in cases of Coronavirus disease outside of China.
 Investors have also become increasingly concerned following the disclosure that the Coronavirus is apparently communicable even by those who are not showing symptoms, making control of the outbreak that much more difficult for authorities globally.
 Falls in the past few days are due to the expectation of earnings downgrades due to changing consumer patterns, a slowdown in global trade and the impacts on global GDP due to the spreading of the virus.

 Additionally, the magnitude of the financial impact is unknown and this “uncertainty” is what markets have started to price in.